zhufuyi/sponge_doc/en/learn-about-sponge.md

 - It supports batch generation of template code for any API interfaces.
 - When adding new API interfaces, it automatically merges the added API interface code into the template code.
-- If MySQL is selected as the data storage type, it is the same as `⓶Microservice created based on sql`.
-It supports batch addition of standardized CRUD API interfaces and can seamlessly generate DAO CRUD code to integrate into the microservice project code.
+- If MySQL is selected as the data storage type, it is the same as `⓶Create grpc service based on sql`.
+It supports batch addition of standardized CRUD API interfaces and can seamlessly generate DAO CRUD code to integrate into the grpc service project code.
 Then, you can call the `dao` interface in the `service`.
 - If a non-MySQL data type is selected, you must manually write code to connect to the data and create the DAO.
 The service module calls the DAO interface.
-- It automatically generates grpc client testing and load testing code, eliminating the need for third-party grpc client tools to test microservices.
+- It automatically generates grpc client testing and load testing code, eliminating the need for third-party grpc client tools to test grpc service.
 You can test API interfaces directly in GoLand or VS Code.
 - Knowledge of Protocol Buffers (protobuf) is required.

-As shown in the diagram, the generated microservice code includes the `service template`.
+As shown in the diagram, the generated grpc service code includes the `service template`.
 If MySQL is used as the data type, the generated code also includes the `dao`, `model`, and `protobuf` submodules.
 For other data types, you need to manually write the `dao`, `model`, and `protobuf` submodule code.

-#### **⓹GRPC gateway service created based on protobuf**
+#### **⓹Create grpc gateway service based on protobuf**

-`⓹GRPC gateway service created based on protobuf` serves as the unified entry point for grpc services and is a web service that includes all the necessary functionality, API interface template code, and features for various database types.
+`⓹Create grpc gateway service based on protobuf` serves as the unified entry point for grpc services and is a web service that includes all the necessary functionality, API interface template code, and features for various database types.

 **Use Case:** Microservices architecture, distributed systems, cross-platform systems.